-Actually, according to much recent research, superior extra virgin olive oil is the safest and most stable oil to use in cooking even when used at high temperatures.
+Opposite to what you may have heard, extra virgin olive oil does not lose its health benefits after heat exposure.
+According to much recent research, the best quality extra virgin olive oil is the safest and most stable oil to use in cooking even when used at high temperatures.

 Antioxidants and polyphenols

-Extra virgin olive oil is perfectly safe to use for cooking.
-There is lots of published literature which demonstrates the safety and suitability of extra virgin olive oil for different cooking methods.
-Most recent one published by University of Barcelona "Extra olive virgin oil keeps healthy properties when used for cooking".
+The bottom line is that extra virgin olive oil is perfectly safe to use for cooking.
+There is lots of published literature that demonstrates extra virgin olive oil's safety and suitability for different cooking methods.
+Most recent one published by the University of Barcelona "Extra olive virgin oil keeps healthy properties when used for cooking".